.375 Ruger: 6.5 and 7mm Precision Rifle Cartridges

 The .375 Ruger cartridge case was used by Hornady as the basis for new long-range cartridges, since it had the capability to operate with high chamber pressures, which combined with a neck and barrel throat optimized for loading relatively long and heavy very-low-drag bullets without the need to seat the bullets deeply recessed into the case result in adequate muzzle velocities from bolt-action rifles.

 The .375 Ruger cartridge functioned as the parent case for the 6.5 Precision Rifle Cartridge (6.5 PRC) and 7mm Precision Rifle Cartridge (7mm PRC), which are essentially necked-down shortened versions of the .375 Ruger.
 American ammunition manufacturer Hornady got the 6.5 PRC SAAMI-standardized in 2018 simultaneously with the 300 PRC.
 Also in 2018 it got C.I.P.-standardized as the 6,5 PRC.
 The 6.5 PRC cartridge case capacity is 4.14 ml (63.9 grains) H_{2}O.

 The 7mm Precision Rifle Cartridge (7mm PRC) got SAAMI-standardized in June 2022.
+In May 2023 it got C.I.P.-standardized as the 7 mm Precision Rifle Cartridge.
 The 7mm PRC cartridge case capacity is 5.05 ml (78 grains) H_{2}O. Rifles chambered for the 6.5mm PRC must be capable of handling (short-action length) 2.955 in overall length cartridges.
-Rifles chambered for the 7mm PRC must be capable of handling (long-action length) 3.34 in overall length cartridges.
+Rifles chambered for the 7mm PRC must be capable of handling (standard/long-action length) 3.34 in overall length cartridges.